 For wall paper stripping. the better ones will seal felt.
 This one is not bad for £15 (out of stock)

 Second hand ones usually go for £10 and I have a few to choose from.

 At present I can only get a mini-grinder in a full set £35.

 I also have a couple of second hand at the moment.

 I also have an engraver (new).

 Actually I don’t like these.
 You have to keep them moving or they will plough, and the blades are a nightmare to change and sharpen.
 Suffice it to say I only sell them ready to Go £20 will get one like the one you see or similar.
 I have a Palm version also

 I often get powered tile cutters and have several in stock at the moment £20 – £40

 I am finding table saws hard to come by which is why I bought a new one.
 Please see my Facebook page for instant updates.

-I now have 2 Scroll saws as mentioned above. £100 each and a second hand Clarke for £60
+I now have 2 Scroll saws as mentioned above. £100 each and 2 second hand Clarke for £60 each